salomonelli/best-resume-ever/README.md

 3. Edit your personal data in `src/person.js`.

+4. Replace your profile-picture in `src/assets/person.jpg`.

-4. Preview resumes with `npm run dev`.
+5. Preview resumes with `npm run dev`.

-5. Export with `npm run export`.
+6. Export with `npm run export`.

 All resumes will be exported to `/pdf`.